The package was created by Z. Wagner - Ice Bear Soft,

 http://silk.apana.org.au/apache/.
 Be sure

-that openssl.exe resides in a directory listed in PATH.
-You must
+resides in a directory listed in PATH

 also have Rexx installed.
 If you do not have it in your system, install it by Selective